Taming-the-BEAST/Prior-selection/README.md

 </figure>
 <br>

-By default, BEAST2 sets a uniform prior between 0 and 1 for each of the equilibrium nucleotide frequencies (i.e. a uniform prior defined on the entire range of the parameter).
+Because the equilibrium nucleotide frequencies are bounded between 0 and 1, a uniform distribution on this range or a Beta distribution may seem like natural priors for these parameters.
+In fact, in earlier versions of BEAST2 a uniform prior was used as the default.
+However, equilibrium frequencies have one additional constraint, and that is that they should sum to 1.
+In addition, we also know from past experience that equilibrium frequencies are rarely close to 0 (and conversely, close to 1).
+Thus, instead of using a univariate distribution, the default prior on equilibrium nucleotide frequencies is a Dirchlet(4,4,4,4) distribution.
+The Dirichlet distribution is a multivariate extension of the Beta distribution which is commonly used as a prior for categorical distributions.
+This distribution ensures that the frequencies sum to 1 and discourages values close to 0.

 It is rarely necessary to specify a strong prior for equilibrium frequencies.
 Equilibrium frequencies are usually easy to infer from the data and estimates do not have a large effect on other parameters.
 Thus, we can leave the prior as is ([Figure 16](#freqPrior)).

 <figure>
 	<a id="freqPrior"></a>